-Your digital marketing campaign can never be complete without search engine marketing (SEM) in your playbook.
+Your online marketing campaign can never be complete without search engine marketing (SEM) in your playbook.
 The reason is simple.
 SEM can help achieve goals that other strategies such as content marketing and email marketing can't meet on their own.

 SEM allows your business to obtain increased visibility on search engines such as Google, Yahoo!, and Bing.
 When done right, it can help you reach your target audience in the right context.
 Because these searchers are often ready to buy, SEM can significantly help you achieve your marketing and sales goals, as it drives qualified traffic to your website.